dhappy/crowdfund/README.md

 Crowdfunding
 ============

-I am interested in creating the open source software necessary to run a restaurant: [sales](https://github.com/OneAcreCafe/sales), [costs](https://github.com/OneAcreCafe/costs), and [scheduling](https://github.com/OneAcreCafe/volunteers).
+I want to replace the economy with a transparent computer moderated version starting with a restaurant.
+This software is to gather cost estimates and allow crowdfunding of the software to manage [sales](https://github.com/OneAcreCafe/sales), [costs](https://github.com/OneAcreCafe/costs), and [scheduling](https://github.com/OneAcreCafe/labor).
 I also want to rent [housing](https://github.com/dhappy/housing).
 The goal is a user signs up for a [tour](https://github.com/dhappy/tour) and the software helps them work out a trip schedule with accommodations and labor to pay for it.

 To get all this done I need help.
 I'm particularly interested in the [bounty source](//bountysource.com) model.
 People post rewards for closing issues.
 I have three major issues with bountysource.com: